ITT-26/assignment-07-pointing-martina-patrick/README.md

 saved as pdfs.

-We tested 4 input methods - mouse, mouse with latency, hand detection and touchpad - by using a fitts law and a steering law test
+We tested 4 input methods - mouse, mouse with latency, hand detection and touchpad - by using a Fitts' Law and a Steering Law test.

 ### Fitts

-It can be seen that the Throughput of the mouse is the best of all tested input methods.
+It can be seen that the throughput of the mouse is the best of all tested input methods.
 Mouse with delay performs a good bit worse but still manages to beat the touchpad.
 The hand as an input device performed worse than the rest.
 The mouse with delay shows the least variance of all tested methods.